michaelgale/ldraw-vscode/README.md

 ## Syntax Highlighting

 This extension provides convenient syntax highlighting for working with LDraw files.
 It recognizes all LDraw keywords and some keywords/meta-commands from other tools such as LPub and LSynth.
+Lines that contain primitives (line types 1-5) have elements such as colour, coordinates, and matrix coefficients indiviually highlighted into groups for easy visual parsing.

 ![Sample](./images/sample.png)